| | BUILDING PERSPECTIVES WITH LIMITED RESOURCES IN A RACE

 to manage them, and the “human” capital of executive visibility and

-support.
-Unfortunately, that’s not the reality in most cases.
 Most SOC teams are fighting fires with never enough staff, never enough

 time, and never enough visibility or certainty about what’s going on.